 - if representing a PTO or a civic/community organization, provide regular updates on the organization’s goals and activities.

-Current members include representatives from Sycamore PTOs, City of Montgomery, Blue Ash Lions, Blue Ash/Montgomery Rotary Club, Sycamore Community Schools administration and staff members, parents of students, Blue Ash City Council, and district residents.
+Current members include representatives from Sycamore PTOs, City of Montgomery, Blue Ash Lions, Blue Ash/Montgomery Rotary Club, Montgomery Chamber of Commerce, Sycamore Community Schools administration and staff members, parents of students, Blue Ash City Council, and district residents.

 Individual interested in joining the Sycamore Advisory Commision should complete and return a Sycamore Advisory Commission application.
 New members are appointed and approved by the Board of Education on an annual basis.
 SAC officers are elected and approved annually each spring.